tektutor/openshift-tekton-feb-2022/Day1/README.md

 chmod +x ./kubectl
 sudo mv ./kubectl /usr/bin
 ```
-When prompted for password, type 'welcome' as the administrator password in your Ubuntu Lab machine.
+When prompted for password, type administrator password of your Linux OS.

 ### Installing Code Ready Containers in Linux
 ```